AJ212224060018/FM/README.md

 ### Aim:

-To generate and detect the frequency modulation and demodulation u s i n g S C I L A B and to calculate modulation index of FM.
+To generate and detect the frequency modulation using S C I L A B and to calculate modulation index of FM.

 ### Equiptments Required: